kiwiproject/consul-client/README.md

 // Check in with Consul (serviceId required only).
 // Client will prepend "service:" for service level checks.
-// Note that you need to continually check in before the TTL expires, otherwise your service's state will be marked as "critical". agentClient.pass(serviceId);
+// Note that you need to continually check in before the TTL expires; otherwise your service's state will be marked as "critical". agentClient.pass(serviceId);
 ```